 Unicode: you can use any character in these names.
 See section Unicode Mode.

-Switching from one charset to another, only changes which characters can the users use when creating/editing views from the Administration Tool.
+Changing from one char set to another, only changes which characters can the users use when creating/editing views from the Administration Tool.
 It does not affect the behavior of the Server.

 The first character has to be one of these: